Ethel Arnold: Life

 Arnold took a late interest in writing between 1890 and 1900 but she spent a lot of her energy in speaking tours where she would address the issue of gaining women the vote.
-She wrote 400 book reviews for British newspapers and her one novel "Platonics" was said to be "promising" when it was published in 1896.
-The novel included a lesbian attraction which is resolved when one of them is attracted to a man.
+She wrote 400 book reviews for British newspapers and her one novel Platonics was said to be "promising" when it was published in 1896.
+The novel included a lesbian attraction which is resolved when one of the characters is attracted to a man.
 Arnold moved on from writing to take an interest in photography.
 She studied at the Regent Street Polytechnic in 1898 and obtained skilful results.

-In 1909 she started a lecture tour of the United States.
+In 1909 Arnold started a lecture tour of the United States.
 She spoke at Carnegie Hall filling the orchestra pit and her talks were well received.
-She returned in 1910 offering a wide range of talks on her notable ancestors and child humorists like Lewis Carroll.
+She returned in 1910 offering a wide range of talks on her notable ancestors and child humourists like Lewis Carroll.
 She spoke in St. Louis on April 11 at the invitation of Amabel Anderson Arnold and others.
 The St Louis Equal Suffrage League cited her talk as the inspiration for the organisation's formation.

-Arnold died in Totland on the Isle of Wight in 1930.
+Arnold died in Totland on the Isle of Wight in 1930, aged 65.